Join our mailing list

 1. Hematuria Evaluation and Urologic Cancers

-• Describe motivations behind hematuria evaluation, and appreciate its best practice
+• Describe motivations behind hematuria evaluation, and outline its best practice

 • Summarize important features, including screening strategies, of 4 most common urologic cancers